-Many people do a day trip to Coimbra on their way to either Porto or Lisbon, which is doable, but I do recommend at least one night to really experience its charm.
+Many people make a day trip to Coimbra on their way to either Porto or Lisbon, which is doable, but I do recommend at least one night to experience its charm.

 How to Get to Coimbra

-Click here to book your Coimbra train tickets.
+Click here to choose your Coimbra train tickets.
 I linked the CP (Comboios de Portugal) website because that is the national train operator of Portugal.
-I’ve found that if you book directly with operators it’ll be slightly cheaper than booking through a site like Rail Europe.
+I’ve found that if you book directly with operators, it’ll be slightly cheaper than booking through a site like Rail Europe.
 I believe you can purchase tickets up to 60 days ahead of time.
-You can also get tickets up to 15 minutes before departure at the station.
+You can also get tickets up to 15 minutes before departure from the station.

-If you’re going from Lisbon to Coimbra (which was our route) make sure you enter “Lisboa” in the from section, and “Coimbra” in the to section.
-You’ll also see a “Coimbra B” in the drop-down list but that’s a bit further out from the city center.
-You may need to switch trains in Coimbra B, but the “Coimbra” ticket will take you all the way to the center.
+If you’re going from Lisbon to Coimbra (which was our route), make sure you enter “Lisboa” in the from section and “Coimbra” in the to section.
+You’ll also see a “Coimbra B” in the drop-down list, but that’s a bit further out from the city center.
+You may need to switch trains in Coimbra B, but the “Coimbra” ticket will take you to the center.

-If you are visiting Lisbon as well, check out this post for the ultimate guide to the city.
+If you are visiting Lisbon, check out this post for the ultimate guide to the city.

 Where to Stay in Coimbra

 We spent 2 nights in Coimbra and stayed right in the heart of the old town at Living Santa Cruz.
-We really enjoyed our stay at this well-decorated Bed and Breakfast.
-The location was perfect and within walking distance to everything we wanted to explore.
-I especially liked the view of the old cathedral of Coimbra from our room (shown below), and the host’s hospitality from the moment we walked in.
-Click here to book your stay.
+We enjoyed our stay at this well-decorated Bed and Breakfast.
+The location was perfect and within walking distance of everything we wanted to explore.
+I especially liked the view of the old cathedral of Coimbra from our room (shown below) and the host’s hospitality from the moment we walked in.
+Click here to see the latest prices.

 Where to Eat in Coimbra

-Tapas nas Costas– A great place for tapas!
+Tapas nas Costas– An excellent place for tapas!

 Weeel Frozen Yogurt- Frozen yogurt near the university that’s perfect for a warm day!